Quickscript-Competiton/July2020entries/IDEAS.md

-## Ideas
+## Need some ideas?

-Need some ideas?
 Check out some examples from [quickscript-extra](https://github.com/Metaxal/quickscript-extra), and some starter ideas below.

 ## Ideas